elgoesto/FinalProject/REPORT.md

 ### Technical design: Detail
 There is a class to make an object of the books, this makes it possible to show the information of a volume, such as title and authors.
 This class gets the data from the API. </br>
 Furthermore there is a class to store the favorites of a user.
 This was necessary for firebase.
-This class stores and gets data from firebase.
+This class stores and gets data from firebase. </br>
+List of activities:
+* LoginActivity.java --> Handles login and register of new user.
+* BookOverViewActivity.java --> Seach for books and show them.
+* BookDetailActivity.java --> Show the details of a book and add to favorites.
+* UsersFavoritesBooksActivity.java --> Show users favorites and remove items.
+* FriendsOverviewActivity.java --> search for friend and show their favorites.

 ## Progress

 ## Decisions